 After you log into the client, you’ll arrive at a sleek, modern-looking main screen.
 Here you have a server dropdown that you can set to display countries or cities.

 Once you’ve selected your server, you’ll see your new IP and the amount of time you’ve been connected to the VPN for your current session.

 Next on the navigation bar is an option to view your account info, followed by the Settings screen.
 Here you’ll find two tabs, General and Connection.
-In the first, you’ll see startup options along with IPv6 leak protection.
+In the first, you’ll see startup options along with IPv6 and DNS leak protection.
 Note that the latter is disabled by default.

 Overall, this is a well-designed and intuitive app that won’t be off-putting for beginners but provides enough options for those with more specific needs.

 Over in the mobile app, you’ll find an equally intuitive interface with a clean, modern aesthetic.
 The main screen features a large connect button that will automatically connect you to the fastest available server.
 The location chosen will depend on where you are in the world; in this instance, it connected us to a British server since we ran this test in the UK.

 Once connected, you’ll also be able to see your current location and IP address.
 At the bottom of the screen is the Connect to option, which takes you to the country list.
 You can opt to view cities instead by selecting the Cities tab.

 These lists are also accessible by selecting the Locations tab near the top right of the app.
 Once you’ve chosen your location, you’ll automatically be connected to the fastest available server in that location.